These fiendish clowns reportedly tried to lure women and children into the woods

 Jesters and others persons of ridicule go back at least to ancient Egypt, and the English word "clown" first appeared sometime in the 1500s, when Shakespeare used the term to describe foolish characters in several of his plays.
 The now familiar circus clown -- with its painted face, wig and oversized clothing -- arose in the 19th century and has changed only slightly over the past 150 years.

 Nor is the trope of the evil clown anything new.
-Earlier this year, writer Benjamin Radford
+Last year, writer Benjamin Radford

 published "Bad Clowns,"